AudreyGermain/Game-Recommendation-System/README.md

 df.columns = columns
 df.to_csv('../../data/output_data/Collaborative_EM_output.csv', index=None)
 ```
+Similar to the Collaborative recommender with the ALS algorithm, the recommender implemented in this section fails to produce recommendations for users that exist only in the test dataset.
+Hence, since the model has no previous knowledge about these users observations, it cannot produce any recommendation.
+For these cases, the output values are set equal to '0'.

-For example, here below the top 20 game recommendations for user '5250'.
+Here below, as example, the top 20 game recommendations for user '5250'.

 ```python
 Top 20 recommended games for user 5250: